 Outpatient treatment is better suited for those with less severe addictions who’ve maintained consistent employment and mental health stability.
 The program can also be suitable for those who’ve already completed an inpatient program and are seeking continued guidance.

-The outpatient program is fitting for individuals who need to balance their everyday life activities like work, school, childcare, or other responsibilities.
+The outpatient program fits individuals who need to balance their everyday life activities like work, school, childcare, or other responsibilities.

 Residential Treatment Program